-12. I suffered a personal injury several years ago - can I still sue?
+12. How long after suffering a personal injury can I sue?

 If your claim is based on somebody's negligence, you can start court action up to three years after the injury.
 However, this time limit is extended if you were not immediately aware of the injury - for example, if you got a disease that did not immediately show itself.

 If you are making a claim from the Criminal Injuries Compensation Authority, the time limit is only two years from the incident.
 However, the deadline for starting a legal action yourself is six years.

 For injuries to children, the time limits start from the child's eighteenth birthday.
 A similar approach is taken for those who are mentally incapable.

 Different time limits apply in special situations, such as a plane crash.
 Your solicitor can advise you on what the time limits are for your particular circumstances.

 13. If I sue my employer for an injury at work, how can I protect myself against retaliation such as being sacked?

 Your employer is legally obliged to have Employers' Liability Insurance which will cover claims of this kind.
 This means that your claim should normally have only a small direct impact on your employer: for example, an increase in their insurance premiums.

 In addition, it is illegal for your employer to discriminate against you in this way, and you may be able to claim compensation for unfair dismissal if you are sacked or your working life is made intolerable.
 If you think your employer is likely to retaliate against you, keep evidence of any problems and consult your solicitor.